tsunami416604/azure-docs.hu-hu/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         # sudo subscription-manager unregister

-1. Futtassa a következő parancsokat a virtuális gép kiirtásához, és készítse elő az Azure-beli kiépítésre:
+1. Futtassa a következő parancsokat a virtuális gép megszüntetéséhez, és készítse elő az Azure-beli üzembe helyezéshez:

         # Note: if you are migrating a specific virtual machine and do not wish to create a generalized image,
         # skip the deprovision step